schemacrawler/SchemaCrawler/schemacrawler-distrib/src/examples/markdown/examples/shell/shell-readme.md

 1. Make sure that java is on your PATH
 2. Start the test database server by following instructions in the `_testdb/README.html` file
 3. Start a command shell in the `_downloader` directory
-4. Run `download.cmd shell` (or `download.sh shell` on Unix) to install SchemaCrawler Shell support
+4. Run `download.cmd shell` (or `download.sh shell` on Unix) to
+   install SchemaCrawler Shell support
+5. Copy the `schemacrawler-shell.cmd` and `schemacrawler-shell.sh` files into the
+   the `_schemacrawler` directory
-5. Start a command shell in the SchemaCrawler distribution directory, that is, the `_schemacrawler` directory.
+5. Start a command shell in the SchemaCrawler distribution directory,
+   that is, the `_schemacrawler` directory
-6. Run `schemacrawler-shell.cmd ` (or `schemacrawler-shell.sh` on Unix), to give you a list of available command-line options
+6. Run `schemacrawler-shell.cmd ` (or `schemacrawler-shell.sh` on Unix)
-7. Run the `help` commands in SchemaCrawler Shell
+7. Run the `help` command in SchemaCrawler Shell
 8. Run the following commands in SchemaCrawler Shell
 ```
 connect -server hsqldb -user sa -database schemacrawler